ylhyra/ylhyra_content/not_data/content/course/a1/Yes.md

 * 1|Ætlar þú að koma á eftir?
 * 2|Nei, ég ætla ekki að koma á eftir.

+==What did you just say?==

+'''Ha?''' is equivalent to the English "Huh?" or "Hm?" but is used way more than in English.
+It means ''“What did you just say?”'', but it's not rude at all.
+You say "`ha?`" when:

+*You didn’t hear what the other person said
+*You just ''can’t believe'' what the other person said

+The manner in which it is said is a bit harsh, and therefore many students feel that it sounds agressive or rude.
+That's not the case at all, "ha?" is a very normal word and is not rude at all.
+It is used both between friends and in professional settings.

+Remember that you don't say "Could you repeat that?" or "Would you mind talking a bit slower?", you just say "Ha?".

 == Recommendations ==

 * Listen to the 1992 [[w:Eurovision|Eurovision]] song [https://youtu.be/ELSuY9riUUY?t=28 '''Nei eða já'''] ([https://4lyrics.eu/esc/1992/heart-2-heart-nei-eda-ja/ lyrics]).
 The only parts of the lyrics you should focus on are "Nei eða já" (No or yes).